Ina Plug: Doctoral work

-Plug's research work has contributed richly to subjects of "faunal quantification, taphonomy, animal distributions, past environments and modern wildlife."
+Plug's research work has contributed richly to subjects of "faunal quantification, taphonomy, animal distributions, past environments, and modern wildlife."

 One of her prominent research work was on domestic dogs in South Africa.
 Dog remains from a site of an Early Iron Age settlement on the farm Diamant near Ellisras were dated to 570 AD.
 She identified two breeds of dogs, slender and stockier.

-For all her research work, Plug received financial support from the Foundation for Research Development, now the National Research Foundation, the Transvaal Museum, and the Human Sciences Research Council in Pretoria.
+For her research work, Plug received financial support from the Foundation for Research Development, now the National Research Foundation, the Transvaal Museum, and the Human Sciences Research Council in Pretoria.

 Post-retirement

 After retirement, Plug taught, part-time, at the University of Pretoria on subjects of archaeozoology and museology for many years.
 In 2005, she was made a research fellow in the Department of Anthropology and Archaeology of the University of South Africa and in 2008 was honoured with the status of Professor Extraordinarius.
 She continues to be associated with archaeozoological research not only in South Africa but also in Lesotho.